 Collegiate Recovery Community - The Collegiate Recovery Community strives to bring recovery awareness to the forefront of SCC and our service area communities.
 The club seeks to bring students in recovery or recovery allies together in a welcoming safe environment; and we work to raise campus awareness towards recovery by reducing stigma related to addiction by offering educational seminars and related events/activities to get students involved in recovery.

 Culinary Arts Club - This organization seeks to help culinary arts students increase their knowledge of this field; makes recommendations to ensure quality and excellence within the culinary arts program; seeks to raise funds which enable the organization to attend and participate in food service related field trips and seminars; and raises funds in order to assist in the purchase of needed equipment for the culinary arts classroom.

-Epsilon Sigma Pi EMS Professional Society - The purpose of Epsilon Sigma Pi shall be to encourage awareness, concern, and interest in the emergency medical care profession.
-The society shall promote service and fellowship through community improvement and awareness.
+EMS Club - Epsilon Sigma Pi (EMS Professional Society) encourages awareness, concern and interest in the emergency medical care profession while promoting service and fellowship through community improvement and awareness.

 Advisor: Eric Hester

 Human Services Club - The Human Services Club attempts to increase awareness of human needs within the local community and provides opportunities for students to come together as a group to meet those needs, thus supporting the knowledge, values and skills of the Human Services Professional.